XanGrab/Unity-Common-Systems/README.md

 ## 🧰 Bootstrapper

 A utility function used to load any systems required at Runtime (e.g. `AudioManager`).
-In the Editor hierarchy, a GameObject named "GlobalSystems" gets added on Runtime Initalized.
+In the Editor hierarchy, a GameObject named "GlobalSystems" gets added to DontDestroyOnLoad when the runtime is initalized.

 # SoundSystem